What is the Debt Collective?

 Our History And Victories

-In 2015, Debt Collective members launched the nation’s first student debt strike with students from for-profit colleges, initiating an ongoing campaign that has helped win changes to federal law and over $2 billion in relief to date.
-Along with a complementary legal initiative known as “Defense to Repayment” and an online debt dispute app we built, which was eventually replicated by the Department of Education, the campaign mobilized tens of thousands of people, garnered national and international headlines and won widespread support from lawmakers and policymakers.
+In 2015, we organized the nation’s first student debt strike in collaboration with members who had attended Corinthian Colleges, a predatory for-profit college chain, initiating an ongoing campaign that has helped win changes to federal law and over $2 billion in student debt abolition to date.
+Along with a complementary legal initiative known as “Defense to Repayment” and an online debt dispute app we built, which was eventually replicated by the Department of Education, the campaign mobilized tens of thousands of people, garnered national and international headlines, and won widespread support from law and policymakers.
+We proved that it is possible for the government to issue mass debt relief.

-Our higher education campaign put universal student debt cancellation and free public college on the political map.
-In 2019, our members spoke alongside Senator Bernie Sanders and Congressional representatives Ilhan Omar, Alexandria Ocasio-Cortez and Pramila Jayapal, when they introduced College for All legislation.
-During her presidential campaign, Elizabeth Warren committed to erasing student debt using “compromise and settlement;” an approach based on the Debt Collective’s legal research.
-Our current Biden Jubilee campaign has amped up the pressure on the current administration to cancel all student debt and make college free, through protest actions across the country, multiple city resolutions calling on the federal government to cancel all student debt, and writing the resolution Biden would need to sign to cancel all federally held student debt.
+Our organizing has changed lives and put universal student debt cancellation and free public college on the political map.
+In 2019, our members spoke alongside Senator Bernie Sanders and Congressional representatives Ilhan Omar, Alexandria Ocasio-Cortez, and Pramila Jayapal, when they introduced College for All legislation.
+During her presidential campaign, Elizabeth Warren committed to erasing student debt using “compromise and settlement,” an approach based on the Debt Collective’s legal research.

 Our Plan To Win